Skip to content

 Who Needs to Wear a Radiation Dosimeter Badge?

-Radiation workers with the potential to exceed 10% of the annual dose limit must wear a dosimeter badge.
-This may include individuals working with x-rays, radioactive materials, or other devices that emit x-ray radiation.
-A dosimeter helps ensure that employees maintain exposure that is ALARA.
+Radiation workers who may exceed 10% of the annual dose limit must wear a dosimeter badge.
+This typically applies to those working with x-rays, radioactive materials, or other radiation-emitting devices.

 How Do I Obtain a Badge?

-Your supervisor must notify the Radiation Safety Officer (radsafety@uthsc.edu) by completing a Personal Dosimeter Request Form at the time you are assigned to a job task involving the potential for exposure to radiation.
-The Radiation Safety Officer will issue a radiation dosimeter to you.
+Your supervisor must notify the Radiation Safety Officer (radsafety@uthsc.edu) by completing a Personal Dosimeter Request Form when you are assigned to a job task involving the potential for exposure to radiation.
+The Radiation Safety Officer will issue your radiation dosimeter.

 If you have not been issued a badge please complete a Personal Dosimeter Request Form and email it to the Radiation Safety Officer.
-The Radiation Safety Officer will reach out to you for additional information or process your badge request.
-You must notify the Radiation Safety Officer if you lose your badge so a new badge can be obtained for you.
+The Radiation Safety Officer will contact you for additional information or process your badge request.
+Notify the Radiation Safety Officer if you lose your badge so a replacement can be issued.

 When do I Wear a Badge?